linyows/cfp/src/2019-gophercon-san.md

 Bio
 --

 Tomohisa is a software developer based in fukuoka, Japan.
+We organized golang community in fukuoka.